 I slowly found myself feeling sluggish.
 Weighed down.
 I had physical symptoms of all the advice I was receiving.
 And I don’t want to confuse this with just information.
 I’m not talking about the general internet and life garbage.

 I’m on about having tough questions, that are stressing you out as it is.
 And then the ensuing advice that comes from when you ask for help.
 And I’m not saying I’m not grateful for all the advice I’ve received, and I’m not saying any of it was bad.
 In fact, I think that’s the problem.
 There’s so much good advice available now.

 People are becoming more open about sharing their failures.
-Their own vulnerabilities, faults and mistakes.
+Their own vulnerabilities, faults, and mistakes.
 And it’s these stories that we’ve become addicted to.
 ‘If I read about another person’s mistakes, I won’t make them myself’.
 This mindset is absolute bullshit.
-You need to screw up on your own.
+You need to fuck up on your own.
 You need to sometimes find your own answers to your own problems.
 Because your problem is unique to you.

 It’s fair to say I reached a breaking point.
-I had become tired, stressed, irritable, not present, constantly thinking and analysing, my brain hurt from thinking, reading, responding, talking and listening, my head felt heavy, my body ached, I felt lost, confused and anxious, restless, bored and impatient.
+I had become tired, stressed, irritable, not present, constantly thinking and analyzing, my brain hurt from thinking, reading, responding, talking and listening, my head felt heavy, my body ached, I felt lost, confused and anxious, restless, bored and impatient.

 So rather than go cold turkey and shut myself off from the world, I decided to take a gradual approach on phasing out my advice dosage.
 These are the steps I took: